 3) How do you charge for PPC?

 Google Adwords is a great way to gain a presence in Google for a wide range of keyword searches, and Google AdWords management is a service commonly offered by marketing agencies.
 However, it’s easy for companies to make money on your click costs.
 Ask if your billing information will be entered directly in Google, so you can see the click costs you accrue, first-hand, on your credit card statements.
-If a marketing company charges you for clicks as part of your package pricing, it’s likely that they’ll not only inflate your cost per click, but that they will also work to keep your costs and clicks at a minimum to increase their own profit.
+If an automotive internet marketing company charges you for clicks as part of your package pricing, it’s likely that they’ll not only inflate your cost per click, but that they will also work to keep your costs and clicks at a minimum to increase their own profit.

 4) What other services does your company offer?